pwa-builder/pwa-auth/creating-microsoft-key.md

 ### Access Tokens

-After sign-in, pwa-auth acquires an access token and requests the user's profile picture in a separate call.
+During sign-in, pwa-auth acquires an access token and requests the user's profile picture.

 This access token will be returned to you during the `signin-completed` event: